Blaumeise03/bluemap/README.md

 to use.
 While the algorithm for the influence layer itself stayed the same and should produce identical images, the other features of the map (like system connections, legend, etc.) are slightly different.
 But overall, the map should look very similar to the original.

+The python API documentation can be found [here](https://blaumeise03.github.io/bluemap).

 <!-- TOC -->
 * [Overview](#overview)